iQua/days/README.md

 where the level of RUST_LOG can be warn, info, and debug.

-Besides, one shell file has been provided to check the number of activate threads during the network simulation, as well as the total running time:
+Besides, the following command can be used to evaluate the total running time:

 ```
-sh thread_check.sh
+time cargo run -- configs/simple.toml
 ```

 ## Configuration Settings